yardenas/ethz-safe-learning/README.md

 ![Imgur](https://i.imgur.com/cluVYeS.gif)

-This is an implementation of a model-based reinforcement learning agent that predicts the safety and scores and actions by learning an ensemble of neural networks that estimate the dynamics.
-We demonstrate a higher sample efficiency and comparable results to those reported in [Safety Gym](https://openai.com/blog/safety-gym/) in the PointGoal-v1 task.
+This is an implementation of a model-based reinforcement learning agent that predicts the safety and scores and actions by learning the environment's dynamics using an ensemble of neural networks.
+This algorithm achieves higher sample efficiency and comparable results to those reported in [Safety Gym](https://openai.com/blog/safety-gym/) in the PointGoal-v1 task.

 ## To Reproduce